Sudneo/polybar-spotify/README.md

 icon correct, the script needs to be executed often.
 The second limitation is that Spotify application doesn't expose the current position in the song, so we cannot show a fancy progress bar of the song.
+Finally, Spotify doesn't seem to expose the correct Album name for songs.

 ## Configuration